People by PostNord – a magazine about us who make everyday life easier

 “We just try to help out”

 Positive problem-solvers with a sense of service and feel for social media.
-Do people like that really exist?
-Of course they do, for instance in Bergen.

 “I love dancing to Slayer”